yellowdog/python-examples/README_CLOUDWIZARD.md

 In general, it's safe to invoke Cloud Wizard multiple times for both setup and teardown operations.
 Depending on the setting/resource it will be ignored if present, or the user will be asked to confirm deletion/replacement.

 If there are multiple invocations of `setup`, then the AWS access key and YellowDog Credential will be updated (at the user's option).
 Also, the Compute Source and Compute Requirement templates will be updated, and may differ in their contents if different availability zones are selected during each invocation.
 The resource specification JSON file will be overwritten.

+### Adding and Removing support for Inbound SSH

+To add an inbound SSH rule to the default security group for a region, Cloud Wizard provides a convenient `add-ssh` option:

+`yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 add-ssh`

+The rule can be removed using:

+`yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 remove-ssh`

 # Cloud Wizard for Azure